 2. Remove inappropriate content.

-You might target a certain niche with your newspaper (mine has to do with solo communicators), but the draft Paper.li puts together will have topics that are completely unrelated – political commentary, for instance, or maybe the latest celebrity faux pas.
+You might target a certain niche with your newspaper, but the draft Paper.li puts together will have topics that are completely unrelated – political commentary, for instance, or maybe the latest celebrity faux pas.
 Remove it, or at least make sure the content appears in the right place, like “Leisure” or “Arts and Entertainment.”

 3. Choose compelling articles for the headlines.